aqlaboratory/openfold/docs/source/installation.md

 This package is currently supported for CUDA 11 and Pytorch 1.12.
 All dependencies are listed in the [`environment.yml`](https://github.com/aqlaboratory/openfold/blob/main/environment.yml)

+At this time, only Linux systems are supported.

 ## Instructions
 :::